 One of the most in-demand careers is working as an HVAC technician.
-Find out about what they do, how to become one and about how much you can expect to make.
+Learn more about their skill set, how to become one and about how much you can expect to make.

-What Does It Mean to Be an HVAC Technician?
+What Is an HVAC Technician?

-A HVAC technician possesses the knowledge and skills to service heating and cooling systems.
+A HVAC technician is someone who repairs, installs and maintains heating and cooling systems.
 Most technicians will earn experience on equipment in both homes and commercial properties.
-And, most important, you’ll receive a comprehensive education about:
+And, most important, you’ll be knowledgeable about:

 Is There a Shortage of HVAC Technicians?